iVariable/Backbone.actAs.Paginatable/README.md

 As for the backend you need to pass special "X-Pagination-Total-Results" header with total number of models in your set if you want to use paginationInfo() method.

-If you just want next page, and you don't need knowledge about how mush pages left (like twitter posts strip) you can skip "X-Pagination-Total-Results" implemetation.
+If you just want next page, and you don't need knowledge about how much pages left (like twitter posts strip) you can skip "X-Pagination-Total-Results" implemetation.

 ## Installation